What are the healthiest nut butters on a ketogenic diet?

 You can search for macadamia nut butters, but beware because they can get pricey.
 You’re much better off making macadamia nut butter at home, combining macadamia nuts with another more affordable keto nut, or hunting down a high-quality macadamia butter blend.

 Thanks to its stellar macros and abundance of healthy fats, macadamia is the backbone of our Perfect Keto Nut Butter, which was formulated specifically for the ketogenic diet.
 It combines macadamia with cashews, coconut butter, and MCT oil to become the perfect keto treat.
+And it even comes in convenient single packets — great for travel and busy days at the office.

 Check out the second runner up.